ysaito2/blog/_posts/2021-12-18-Elongineering.md

 Wouldn't that be something?

+&nbsp;&nbsp;

+Notes from Lex Friedman podcast:
 * Find out whether it is production or engineering design problem?
 * Raw material value weight/cost = theoretical lowest possible cost
-* Manufactor at volume asomptopically close to theoretically limit
+* Manufacture at volume asomptopically close to theoretically limit
     * instead of thinking of using existing manufactoring tools/methods or past design, think of "platonic" ideal design
     * what materials are required to the design?
-*